Our caravan trip continues, travelling over the Austrian and Italian Alps, and heading down to the Italian coast.

-Since this wasn’t our caravan, we erred on the side of caution and took the Garmin’s recommended route.
+Since this wasn't our caravan, we erred cautiously and took Garmin's recommended route.

-There’s not much difference as you move from Austria to Italy, apart from the road signs and barriers change slightly.
+There's not much difference as you move from Austria to Italy, apart from the road signs and barriers changing slightly.

-The houses still have that Alpine look, and there are still castles and monasteries dotted around the hill sides.
+The houses still have that Alpine look, and castles and monasteries are dotted around the hillsides.

 Of course, it wasn't long before we saw signs for pizza in the towns.

-As we continued to head south, the houses become less Alpine and more classic Italian.
+As we continued to head south, the houses became less Alpine and more classic Italian.

 And the miles continued